rocrill/crock-on/README.md

     Result: Pass

-  * 9.3 As an admin user, I can view and approve all user comments so that all commets can be reviewed for appropriateness.
+  * 9.3 As an admin user, I can view and approve all user comments so that all comments can be reviewed for appropriateness.

    ![Desktop](static/images/admin-comment1.png)
    ![Desktop](static/images/admin-comment2.png)